 3. Your own “rules of order”

 There are numerous community engagement and dialogue traditions for listening to and engaging people in shaping the future.
-Non-profits are usually attentive to these when their organizations are reaching out beyond the board room into the wider world.[2]Some community engagement traditions are based on consensus models of decision making and have been around for decades.
-See for instance, the Tamarack Institute’s Guide to Consensus-Based … Continue reading
+Non-profits are usually attentive to these when their organizations are reaching out beyond the board room into the wider world.((Some community engagement traditions are based on consensus models of decision making and have been around for decades.
+See for instance, the Tamarack Institute’s Guide to Consensus-Based Decision Making.
+The Canadian Co-Housing Network offers this page on consensus.
+Then there is Deep Democracy, or the Lewis Method, a model that describes itself as a “method of dialogue and discussion where one actively searched for the wisdom of the minority” is consensus))

 But boards also need tools they can rely on for business meetings , in short, the use of formal, and legally sound procedures for discussion and decision-making.
 Much of this time ought to focus on high level operational matters and the health of the board itself.

 Some of this decision territory is dominated by the idea of parliamentary practices, better known to most as “Robert’s Rules”.
 Very few boards I know are familiar with the intricacies of these, let alone are wedded to them.
-This is a good thing.[3]Villages and other types of communities have had decision procedures binding on their leaders for centuries.
+This is a good thing.((Villages and other types of communities have had decision procedures binding on their leaders for centuries.
 Roberts Rules and their kin are relatively modern.
-They can be procedurally oppressive … Continue reading
+They can be procedurally oppressive and, in the hands of any board member, can be used to claim power for good or ill.
+Some non-profit bylaws dictate the use of Roberts Rules or their equivalent.
+Such groups might consider getting rid this requirement))

 So, the third hack is a ready-made, easy to refer to, decision rule guide.